December 15th, 2017 Stuff

 The Streak

-Today makes ninety-five days in a row with a new educational blog post!
-This one took two hours to prepare.
+Today makes one hundred forty days in a row with a new educational blog post!
+This one took about two hours to prepare.
 With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections willing.

 Booking.Com